Data-Monkey/home-lab/GTFS-NetworkX/readme.md

 ### This Script
 This script reads standard **[GTFS]** files and adds them to a [NetworkX] graph.<br>
-That graph can then be used to analyse the data or plot the network.
+That graph can then be used to analyse the data or plot the network. <BR>
+I only tested it on the Sydney Transport data, but it should work on all GTFS packages.

 ### NSW Transport
 Transport NSW makes its timetable availabe in the Google [GTFS] format.<br>